What is Anchor Text?

 Study Competitors

-Analyze anchor profiles of top-ranking competitors.
-This reveals what Google considers "normal" for your niche.
+Analyze anchor profiles of top-performing competitors.
+This reveals what answer engines consider "normal" for your niche.

 Agency Tip